The Peel District School Board, like every public school board in Ontario, is governed by a

 - evaluate the performance of senior management of the board

 - support and provide opportunities for the orientation, training and development of all board employees, including trustees

 - bargain in good faith with all employee groups

 Trustees must ensure that the board's employment practices conform to employment standards and all other employment-related laws, such as employment equity, pay equity and health and safety legislation.
-The board provides safe environments free from any form of racism or discrimination for its approximately 12,000 employees.
+The board provides safe environments free from any form of racism or discrimination for more than 18,000 employees.